ibm-cloud-docs/databases-for-elasticsearch/howto-migration.md

 ## Example Migration
 {: #compose-migrating-example-migrate}

-A migration is explored in detail in [Migrate your data from Compose to Databases for Elasticsearch](https://www.ibm.com/cloud/blog/a-how-to-for-migrating-elasticsearch-to-ibm-cloud-databases-for-elasticsearch).
+A migration is explored in detail in [Elasticsearch data migration using snapshot and restore](/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-esmigration-elasticsearch-snapshot-restore).

-The example migrates a Compose Elasticsearch deployment that has 20 indexes and a total size on disk of 35 GB to a {{site.data.keyword.databases-for-elasticsearch}} deployment.
-Data is still being written while the migration occurs, so the example uses multiple snapshots and restores.
+In this example, data is still being written while the migration occurs, so multiple snapshots and restores are used.

-The example's shell script is available in the [{{site.data.keyword.cloud_notm}} GitHub repository](https://github.com/IBM-Cloud/clouddatabases-migration-examples/tree/master/elasticsearch).
+The example's shell script is available in the [{{site.data.keyword.cloud_notm}} GitHub repository](https://github.com/IBM/elasticsearch-cos-snapshot-restore).
 It is provided as a starting point for you to adapt for your use-case.